Hanbeom-Park/github-slideshow/type_posts/2019-10-29-HanBeom-Park.md

+---
-layout: silde
+layout: slide
-title: "welcome to our second slide"
+title: "Welcome to our slide deck!"
+---